rujuldwivedi/Lucknow-Dijkstra/README.md

 2. **Metro Travel (`MetroGraph.java`)**:
    - Implements a similar graph for the metro system but assumes a linear connection between stations.
-   - Uses predefined travel times and a fare structure based on the number of stations traveled.
+   - Uses predefined travel times and a fare structure based on the number of stations travelled.
    - A breadth-first search (BFS) algorithm is used to calculate the travel time and fare for metro journeys.

 3. **Comparison Module (`LucknowDijkstra.java`)**:
    - Combines the fare and time data from both taxi and metro travel to compare the "payoff" for each mode.
-   - The payoff is calculated as the product of fare and time, and this result is "hashed" into a variable `$$sigma$$`, which is used to compare the two modes of transport.
+   - The payoff is calculated as the product of fare and time, and this result is "hashed" into a variable `$σ$`, which is used to compare the two modes of transport.
-   - Recommends the optimal mode of transport based on the lower sigma value.
+   - Recommends the optimal mode of transport based on the lower $σ$ value.

 ## Lucknow Metro Route Map